-In 2008 the Burdekin Water Festival celebrated its 50th anniversary.
-The festival has developed over the years and now highlights the abundant water supply, unique lifestyle, produce and culture in the region.
+The Burdekin Water Festival has developed over the 60+ years and now highlights the abundant water supply, unique lifestyle, produce and culture in the region.
 Each year, a dedicated band of committed and community-minded people voluntarily organise a wide range of exciting events and competitions.

 The 2022 Burdekin Water Festival Committee has a broad spectrum of experience (life members – Treena List and Robyn Hewson) through to new membership; a total of 25 members.